MicrosoftDocs/xamarin-docs/docs/android/platform/androidx.md

 The Android Support Library has had a long history of over the last 7 years providing backwards compatibility to Android framework APIs.
 Over the years, this library has grown in adoption as the majority of Android apps in the Google Play Store use the Support Library in some fashion today.

 However, it hasn’t always been straight-forward.
 As the Support Library grew in complexity, so did the inconsistencies regarding the naming convention of the library.
 Each library originally followed a naming convention that identifies the `minSdkVersion` your project must be greater than or equal to in order to use.
-For example, seeing the mention such as **v7 appcompat**.
-That means this support library will be backwards compatible up until Android API 7.
-With time, however, this `minSdkVersio`n kept increasing to support modern Android devices.
-To which it, for example, increased to Android API 14 which led to confusion for Android Developers everywhere as **v7 appcompat** no longer meant it supported backwards to Android API 7.
+For example, seeing the mention such as **v7 appcompat** which means this support library will be backwards compatible up until Android API 7.
+With time, however, this `minSdkVersion` kept increasing to support modern Android devices.
+When the minimum would be increased for example to Android API 14, it led to confusion for Android Developers everywhere as **v7 appcompat** no longer meant it supported backwards to Android API 7.

 ![AndroidX Logo](~/android/platform/androidx-images/AndroidXLogo.png)